 Some experts recommend incorporating the following foods for joint health into your diet:

 - Aim to eat 9 or more servings of vegetables and fruits every day.
 The antioxidants in fruits and veggies can help maintain healthy joints.
 Broccoli, spinach, kale, oranges, cherries, blueberries and limes are all great choices!
 Remember the more colorful the vegetable or fruit, the more antioxidants it will contain.

 - Drink a cup or two of green tea daily!
-Green tea contains a compound called epigallocatechin-3-gallate (EGCG), and researchers at the University of Michigan found that EGCG may reduce inflammation and joint damage.
+Green tea contains a compound called epigallocatechin-3-gallate (EGCG), and research has shown that drinking green tea may reduce inflammation and joint damage.